 Of course, it is easy to understand because it is Fujimi’s exclusive photo-etched parts, it is complicated to check carefully the manual of plastic kit and photo-etched parts alternately.
 This time I will practice and the goal is to install many parts.
 I wrote a lot of marks on the instructions with a color ballpoint pen, but once I thought about it, Because I am planning to make another one, it becomes hard to see if I mark in the manual much.

-This time, I learned a little and started to assemble with setting on the wooden base.
+This time, I learned a little and started to assemble with the setting on the wooden base.
 It became easier to handle and reduced the possibility of component breakage.
 I wonder I can finish it this time.

 I attached the photo-etched parts of the hose reel on the front deck since there is no water hose, I made a 0.1mm copper wire wrapped around a 1 mm plastic rod.
 I should have done this at the same time, but I was struggling to handle the tiny parts and could not afford it.